-The site consists of a huge rectangular area, the Grand Plaza, which is enclosed by groups of pyramids and other buildings laid out in precise geometrical relationships to one another.
+The site consists of a huge rectangular area, the Grand Plaza, enclosed by groups of pyramids and other buildings laid out in precise geometrical relationships.
 It gives the appearance of being a place of harmony.
 Its proportion emerges from a well-ordered and symmetrical plan.

 It has also been suggested that the figures represent shamans or people with some magic powers.
 Some of these figures include glyphs and numbers that have been interpreted as names and calendar dates.

 Probably deciphering hieroglyphic script - that represents ‘the earliest-known writing in Mexico,’ experts say - is the only way to identify the strangers on the stone blocks of Monte Albán.

 The Zapotecs were accomplished builders and more than usually preoccupied with astronomy and mathematics.